-ETF administers five separate OPEB plans for retired individuals: the ETF administers five OPEB State Retiree Life Insurance program, the Local Retiree Life Insurance plans for retired individuals. program, and the SHICC program, all of which are considered trusted OPEB plans; and the State Retiree Health Insurance program and the Local Retiree Health Insurance program, both of which are considered non-trusted OPEB plans.
+ETF administers five separate OPEB plans for retired individuals: the State Retiree Life Insurance program, the Local Retiree Life Insurance program, and the SHICC program, all of which are considered trusted OPEB plans; and the State Retiree Health Insurance program and the Local Retiree Health Insurance program, both of which are considered non-trusted OPEB plans.
 The assets accumulated for the State Retiree Life Insurance program, the Local Retiree Life Insurance program, and the SHICC program, represented by the fiduciary net position, are reported by ETF in the Statement of Fiduciary Net Position for each program.
 The State Retiree Health Insurance program and the Local Retiree Health Insurance program are considered non-trusted OPEB plans because the programs do not accumulate assets dedicated to providing benefits to plan members.
-The OPEB liability for the State Retiree Health Insurance program was reported in the State of Wisconsin's ACFR for the year ended June 30, 2022.
-In report 22-10, we provided information on the calculation of the OPEB liability for the State Retiree Health Insurance program.
+The OPEB liability for the State Retiree Health Insurance program was reported in the State of Wisconsin's ACFR for the year ended June 30, 2023.
+In report 23-12, we provided information on the calculation of the OPEB liability for the State Retiree Health Insurance program.